FAQ

 Thus, we hope that if CC licenses are widely used and understood in Hong Kong, this will contribute to a reduction in copyright violations by Hong Kong’s young people, amateurs, and creative artists.

-Why are you localizing these licenses under Hong Kong’s Copyright Ordinance?
+4. Why are you localising these licenses under Hong Kong’s Copyright Ordinance?

 As of this writing, the CC licenses have already been ported to 44 different jurisdictions around the globe.
 Asian jurisdictions that have already “ported” the CC licenses include Mainland China, Taiwan, Japan, South Korea, India, The Philippines, Australia and New Zealand.
 Singapore, Thailand, and Vietnam are currently under development.
 As Asia’s “World City,” Hong Kong can benefit from a movement that aims to broaden the scope for creative innovation by Asia’s diverse and richly creative people.

 Creative Commons Hong Kong is currently a project under the University of Hong Kong’s Journalism and Media Studies Centre, where Assistant Professor Rebecca MacKinnon serves as Project Lead.
-Our Legal Team is led by Professors Yahong Li and Alice Lee of Hong Kong University’s Faculty of Law.
+Our Legal Team is led by Dr. Yahong Li and Ms. Alice Lee, both Associate Professors of the Faculty of Law at the University of Hong Kong.

 Supporting and eagerly awaiting localization of the CC licenses is a growing community of Hong Kong people: business owners, artists, software programmers, writers, lawyers, academics, educators, community leaders, and students who believe that CC licenses will enable Hong Kong’s many talented people to create and disseminate their works more broadly and legally.
 Several dozen community members have volunteered to help promote CC licenses in their communities, assist with the creation of educational materials and organize a launch event in October.
 Ben Cheng is CC-HK’s Community Coordinator.